asmasonomics/asmasonomics.github.io/courses/2025-09_BSc_dissertation_project.markdown

 <li>Consider and plan the future work you would propose to further understand your results and their relevance (incl. wet lab work, further data analysis, clinical follow up <i>etc.</i>)</li>
 </ol>
 We would expect you to complete all your analysis using the skills you have developed in R. This means you can use RStudio on a personal laptop, or using university-managed machines - whatever works best for you.
 Just make sure you keep saving and backing up your data and scripts.<br/><br/>
 Coming up with your own study might feel daunting just now, but don't worry - there are some useful starting points below including some key papers.
 If you are doing the Cancer cell & molecular biology module, or the Genomics module, you should get some useful context and help from lectures and workshops - don't worry if you don't take either of these.
 A minimal project would be to identify tumours with/without a mutation in a relevant cancer gene, and then to use RNA sequencing data to compare the gene expression profiles of these cancers, and to try and work out what that means.
-We have lots of different data (and there are >400 cancers in the dataset) so the project can grow, develop, extend in lots of different ways - the best approach is to try and find a question where you'd be interested in finding out the answer.
+We have lots of different data (and there are >400 cancers in the dataset) so the project can grow, develop, extend in lots of different ways - the best approach is to try and find a question where you'd be interested in finding out the answer.<br/><br/>
+Something you won't have maybe thought about too much before is the ethics of working with human genomic data.
+We'll speak about this during our sessions, but your project work is covered under <a href="/assets/coursefiles/2025_BSc_dissertation_project/MoA_AM202410.pdf" download>an existing ethics approval from the Biology Ethics Committee.</a>
 <br/><br/>
 </p>